 Since 2018, I have been employed by Institute of Analysis & Scientific Computing at Technical University of Vienna (TU Wien), Austria, as a research postdoc, working in the group of Anton Arnold (in collaboration with Ilaria Perugia and Sjoerd Geevers from University of Vienna), on different aspects of linear wave propagation.

-Since March 2022, I am on a partial teaching contract at TU Wien, see the "Teaching" section for more details.
+In 2022, I have been on a partial teaching contract at TU Wien, see the "Teaching" section for more details.

 Since 2019, I have also been a permanent researcher (on unpaid leave) at the St. Petersburg Department of Steklov Mathematical Institute of Russian Academy of Sciences.